RYAN ZERNACH

 Technical Approach: Full-Stack Product Integration

 I connected AI workflows to real user surfaces across web and mobile.
 CellarChat was not a side experiment; it was integrated into the core CellarTracker experience, including the collections flow where members decide what to drink and manage inventory.
-I worked in Python on backend AI services, in TypeScript on frontend integration, and in React Native to deliver cohesive mobile experiences.
+I worked in Python on backend AI services, in TypeScript on frontend integration, and in React Native to deliver cohesive mobile experiences, including the evaluations dashboard as a first-class internal product, not a throwaway admin page.
 I also contributed beyond AI-only surfaces, including subscription and payment-related improvements, because shipping successful AI products requires alignment with broader product, platform, and business workflows.

 Impact

 CellarChat brought AI assistance into CellarTracker's core wine experience for a platform with 1M+ members.
 It connected personalized recommendations and collection intelligence to daily user decisions, not just novelty chat interactions.
-Through evaluations and observability, we improved system reliability and created a stronger release process for AI behavior changes.
-Through full-stack integration, we delivered AI capabilities directly in product surfaces across web and mobile, increasing practical adoption opportunities.
+The evaluations dashboard I built became how we proved reliability to stakeholders: visible trends, comparable runs, and a repeatable release bar instead of subjective "it feels better" reviews.
+Through full-stack integration, I delivered AI capabilities directly in product surfaces across web and mobile, increasing practical adoption opportunities.
 The work also supported broader product and revenue efforts, including subscription and payment improvements.

 • Shipped production AI assistance for CellarTracker's 1M+ member platform.